Come join the KCC family!

 After completing the application, you will receive an email confirmation with instructions on how to upload your resume.
 Counselor-in-Training applicants are encouraged, but not required to submit a resume.

 Applicants who are accepted into the CIT program will be notified via email.
 You will have 72 hours to complete the registration process and remit the applicable fees.
-CIT will be issued a registration group code that must be used in order to complete the registration process.

 Click on a tab to reveal more information.